 Letter from the chair

 I am happy to report that our Economics community has finally begun to re-emerge from the pandemic-induced disruption to our lives as the COVID-19 threat recedes.
 Our staff, our faculty, and our students worked very hard over the last 16 months to keep us functioning, albeit virtually, but we are all looking forward to returning to the Kellogg Global Hub -- not just to get back to our offices and classrooms but also to enjoy the casual interactions in the hallways, at the mailboxes, and around the espresso machine.
 I honestly have no idea how our Italian colleagues have coped without the espresso machine.

 The department is thrilled to introduce the newest members of our faculty.
 This year's hiring season produced a wealth of talented and diverse individuals who will undoubtedly go on to enrich and broaden the field of economics and our department.

 Faculty Summer Reading List

-From the fall of Rome to an intimate memoir of Chicago’s south side... from a Nobel prize winner’s take on behavioral economics to a science fiction mind-bender... our faculty have some great suggestions to get you through the summer!
+From a Pulitzer prize-winning classic to a collection of thought-provoking sci-fi short stories, our faculty have some great suggestions to get you through the summer!